-A size run of Master Cams is barely .1 ounces lighter than the same range of Ultralight C4s but covers that size range with seven cams, where the C4s do it with six cams because of their bigger range.
-Cam for cam, the Master Cams are lighter than every other brand except for the Fixe Alien Revolutions, which don't offer as big of a size range.
+A size run of Master Cams is barely .1 ounces lighter than the same range of Black Diamond Camalot Ultralight but covers that size range with seven cams, where the BD Ultralights do it with six cams because of their bigger range.
+Cam for cam, the Master Cams are lighter than almost every other brand.
 While climbing on a windy day at the City of Rocks in Idaho, our lead tester noticed the finger-sized Master Cams blowing upwards with the wind.
 A set of these featherweight cams would do well in the alpine or on any expedition where weight is a big concern.

 These cams protect cracks from 8.5mm to 71.5mm, or sub-tips to wide hands, using ten cams.
 Metolius sizes cover some of the "in between" BD sizes very well, with the red Metolius being perfectly cammed between a maxed out BD purple and a too tight BD green.

 The orange Metolius makes for a great fat fingers placement between a BD gray and a BD purple.
 While the BD cams cover a greater range with fewer cams, crack aficionados will appreciate the extra sizes, and the finger sizes up to red do a great job covering the gaps when the BD sizes are over or under cammed.
-The 00 (gray) and 0 (purple) are some of our favorite micro cams out there, and we always reach for them before a less stable cam like the BD C3s.
+The 00 (gray) and 0 (purple) are some of our favorite micro cams out there, and it seems like we always reach for them before our other options.
 They are also available in offset sizes up to red/black.

 The stems on these cams are a flexible, stacked cable design, where the two outside cables that come in contact with the rock are sheathed in plastic.

-While not as malleable as the Fixe Alien Revolutions, the Master Cams are confidence inspiring in horizontal placements, easily bending towards the direction of pull.
+While not as malleable or flexible as some other small cams, the Master Cams are confidence inspiring in horizontal placements, easily bending towards the direction of pull.

 These cams do great in pods and pin scars, especially when compared to larger, more rigid cams like Black Diamond Camalots.
-However, the Fixe Hardware Alien Revolutions and the Black Diamond X4s have surpassed the Master Cam in the competition for the narrowest head, so may not fit in the very shallowest of placements.
+However, they no longer win the competition for the narrowest head, so may not fit in the very shallowest of placements.

 Ultralight Master Cams have the shortest slings and are the most prone to walking of any of the models in this review.

-The stems are stiffer than Fixe Alien Revolutions and Black Diamond X4s, and they don't come with an extendable sling option like the Wild Country Friends, the DMM Dragons and the Aliens.
+The stems are stiffer than other small cams, and they don't come with an extendable sling option like the those made by Wild Country or DMM.
 You'll want to make sure you extend these cams if you're climbing a pitch that wanders or goes through roofs, so they don't wiggle into a position where they become hard to remove.
 By no means a deal breaker, but something to consider when you're racking up.

 Though light and durable, the loss of the thumb loop docks major points from these cams in the aid climbing metric.
-Those that have a thumb loop are so much easier to clip or Fifi into than a taught, weighted sling, and the thumb loop on the old Master Cam allowed us to clip in higher, reach higher, and ultimately climb faster.
+Those that have a thumb loop are so much easier to clip or Fifi into than a taught, weighted sling.
+The thumb loop on the old Master Cam allowed us to clip in higher, reach higher, and ultimately climb faster.

 The Ultralight Master Cams are manufactured in Oregon and are the least expensive in our review, winning them the Best Buy award!
 The savings will really add up if you are buying an entire set, so these are likely the best choice for super budget-conscious climbers who need to buy a whole rack, and are also a great choice for a second or third set of cams.